girlbossceo/conduwuit/docs/deploying/generic.md

 As mentioned in the README, there is little to no steps needed to migrate from Conduit.
 As long as you are using the RocksDB database backend, just replace the binary / container image / etc.

+**WARNING**: As of conduwuit 0.5.0, all database and backwards compatibility with Conduit is no longer supported.
+We only support migrating *from* Conduit, not back to Conduit like before.
+If you are truly finding yourself wanting to migrate back to Conduit, we would appreciate all your feedback and if we can assist with any issues or concerns.

 **Note**: If you are relying on Conduit's "automatic delegation" feature, this will **NOT** work on conduwuit and you must configure delegation manually.